mandelsoft/landscaper/docs/usage/Blueprints.md

 - **`componentDescriptorList`**
   Analogous to `targetList`, this type allows importing an arbitrary number of component descriptors.

-The imports are described as a list of import declarations in the blueprint field `.imports`.
+The imports are described as a list of import declarations in the blueprint top-level field `imports`.
 An import declaration has the following fields:
 - **`name`** *string*
   Identfier for the import parameter.
 Can be used in the templating to access the actual import value provided by the installation.
 - **`type`** *type*